-During the year ended 31 March 2023, the Group has complied with the legislative requirements in Hong Kong, including the Occupational Safety and Health Ordinance.
+During the year ended 31 March 2024, the Group has complied with the legislative requirements in Hong Kong, including the Occupational Safety and Health Ordinance.

-During the preceding three years and the year ended 31 March 2023, the Group was not aware of any non-compliance with the health and safety laws and regulations, and there were no employee deaths due to work.
-During the year ended 31 March 2023, a total of 64 workdays were lost due to employee work injuries.
+During the preceding three years and the year ended 31 March 2024, the Group was not aware of any non-compliance with the health and safety laws and regulations, and there were no employee deaths due to work.
+During the year ended 31 March 2024, there were no workdays lost due to employee work injuries.